Frank J. Sprague: Electric elevators

 While electrifying the streetcars of Richmond, the increased passenger capacity and speed gave Sprague the notion that similar results could be achieved in vertical transportation — electric elevators.
 He saw that increasing the capacity of elevator shafts would not only save passengers' time but would also increase the earnings of tall buildings, with height limited by the total floor space taken up in the shaftways by slow hydraulic-powered elevators.

 In 1892, Sprague founded the Sprague Electric Elevator Company.
 Working with Charles R. Pratt he developed the Sprague-Pratt Electric Elevator, the first of which was installed in the Postal Telegraph Building in 1894.
-The company developed floor control, automatic elevators, acceleration control of car safeties, and a number of freight elevators.
+The company developed floor control, automatic elevators, acceleration control of car safeties, and several freight elevators.
 The Sprague-Pratt elevator ran faster and with larger loads than hydraulic or steam elevators, and 584 elevators had been installed worldwide.
 Sprague sold his company to the Otis Elevator Company in 1895.